Alzheimer’s and Dementia Care with Private Suites

 How does memory care differ from assisted living?

-Residents who are cognitively challenged, whether from Alzheimer’s or other forms of dementia, require more attention and a higher level of security than residents in assisted living.
-Memory care residences at Village Shalom are carefully designed to ensure that residents feel safe and secure.
+Residents who are cognitively challenged, whether from Alzheimer’s or other forms of dementia, require more attention and a higher level of security than residents in independent living, assisted living, or skilled nursing.
+Dementia care residences at Village Shalom are carefully designed to ensure that residents feel safe and secure.
 Our program is structured to build confidence in an environment that promotes choice and celebrates accomplishments through familiar schedules and surroundings.

 What’s the difference between Alzheimer’s disease and dementia?